pascalcpp/SDCL/README.md

 ## News
 2024/11/12

-We provide SDCL model parameters [google drive](https://drive.google.com/file/d/18C5C8VEUnFFZwg-zG6pu1WPC0Bi3GLCe/view?usp=sharing).
+We provide SDCL model weights [google drive](https://drive.google.com/file/d/18C5C8VEUnFFZwg-zG6pu1WPC0Bi3GLCe/view?usp=sharing).
 ## Requirements
 This repository is based on PyTorch 2.1.0, CUDA 12.1, and Python 3.8.
 All experiments in our paper were conducted on an NVIDIA GeForce RTX 4090 GPU with an identical experimental setting under Windows.
 ## Datasets